-Plastic is on our mind.
+Plastic is on our minds.
 Every high tide leaves behind a line of plastic on the beach of Amed.
-Every heavy rain shower washes half-burned or openly collected rubbish from the settlements and streets into fields and streams, distributed by the wind, animals and more rain, eventually, most it ends up on the beach and in the ocean.
+Every heavy rain shower washes half-burned or openly collected rubbish from the settlements and streets into fields and streams, distributed by the wind, animals and more rain, eventually, most of it ends up on the beach and in the ocean.
 It is heartbreaking to see.
 Hence, we ask ourselves and others what can we do about it.
 Here is a first report: Keep your plastic and clean up the rest.

 Plastic collection in Bali, no end in sight

 Last year I was hopeful that new regulations and initiatives in Bali would lead to change (Plastic Planet: Minimising plastic pollution) and they might eventually.
 The overall problem is still devastating though.
 Apparently, there are garbage trucks missing around Amed.
 So the rubbish keeps standing at the side of the street forever.
-Dogs, cats, rats and chicken look for their share and then the wind and rain spread it all out again.
+Dogs, cats, rats and chickens look for their share and then the wind and rain spread it all out again.
 People get used to it and contribute to the growing pile of waste.
 This is a worldwide problem.
 It is not just the others, we are all in this together.
-If you don’t have a beach close by to observe the problem first hand, just take a look at what you throw away, each and every day, each and every week: Packaging, wrapping, (food) containers etc.
+If you don’t have a beach close by to observe the problem first-hand, just take a look at what you throw away, each and every day, each and every week: Packaging, wrapping, (food) containers etc.

 Granted, collecting rubbish, is just working on the symptoms and not tackling the root of plastic pollution.
 Nevertheless, it is necessary to deal with the mess that already has been created all over the world.
-In any case, it’s better to start somewhere, then to wait and complain.
+In any case, it’s better to start somewhere, than to wait and complain.

 Get active in local clean-ups or just do it yourself